rtmcdo/rtmcdo.github.io/_drafts/2020-12-31-Azure-vpn-custom-ipsec.md

 5. View/remove an IPsec/IKE policy for an existing connection

-<h2 class="section-heading">Base Configuration</h2>
+<h2 class="section-heading">Getting into the Code</h2>

 For our customers, we use a three-letter abbreviation (TLA) to identify the customer.
 In the example below, a variable sets the TLA that is used in the naming for the resources.
-I'm also creating a VNet
+I've also include the commands to create a VNet for testing in a sandbox environment.

 ```console